dm-vdo/vdo/examples/ansible/README.txt

 1. Install Ansible (via a package manager).

-2. Install the "vdo.py" module file by copying it into the site-packages subdirectory for Ansible, on place the file in ./library/.
+2. Install the "vdo.py" module file by copying it into the site-packages subdirectory for Ansible, or place the file in ./library/.

    Example for RHEL 7.3:
    /usr/lib/python2.7/site-packages/ansible/modules/extras/system/vdo.py